 The UK continues to see significant declines in the variety, quantity and quality of our treasured landscapes, habitats and species, even though we are totally dependent on the benefits that nature provides us with.
 That is why The National Lottery Heritage Fund has committed to making our support for landscapes and nature a key priority in our current Strategic Funding Framework.

-If you want to find out more about how we support has helped nature in the past then please see our research What has HLF done for nature?
+If you want to find out more about how our support has helped nature in the past, then please see our research What have we done for nature?

 Planning nature and landscapes projects

 If your project involves work on an historic building, public park, garden or landscape you should undertake ecological surveys to ascertain the value of the existing site for nature and specific protected species.
 Virtually every project funded by the National Lottery can have both positive and negative impacts on landscapes nature.
 We want to ensure that the capital projects we fund create a net gain for nature whenever possible, whether that is through providing bat roosts in the attic of an historic building; creating a green roof; or protecting and enhancing an existing habitat from loss during landscape or building work.

 Some species such as badgers and bats are protected by law, as are some habitats, so it is important you are aware of their existence and needs by researching your site well and undertaking or commissioning specialist ecological surveys.
 You may need special licences or consents to carry out any building, construction or landscape works that may impact upon protected species.

 We wish to encourage projects that will help halt the loss of natural heritage that support healthy functioning ecosystems, and that establish coherent ecological networks for the benefit of both wildlife and people.